iamontheinet/datascience/README.md

-My projects related to data science.
+My projects related to data science and machine learning.